arboria-tech/calendar-api-serverless/README.md

    - The tokens are stored in **Amazon S3**, associated with the user who authorized access.

 4. **Success Page:**
-   - The Lambda returns an HTML page that informs the user of the successful connection, allowing them to access Google Calendar directly.
+   - The Lambda returns an HTML page that informs the user of the successful connection, after that, you are all ready to use the Google Calendar API with the user stored tokens.

 ## AWS Implementation with Terraform